mvolkmann/blog/src/lit.md

 Lit supports registering event handling functions with attributes whose names begin with `@`, followed by an event name.
+The value must be a function object, not a call to a function or JavaScript code.
+String interpolation (`${fn}`) is used to insert the function into the `html` tagged template literal.

 For example:

 ```ts